-6 Best Practices to increase checkout conversion rates
+The ultimate guide to increase checkout conversion rates & reduce cart abandonment

 With a cart abandonment rate of almost 80 %, European eCommerce businesses are always looking for ways to lead customers happily through the checkout.
-But what can you do to optimize the experience?
+But what can you do to optimize their checkout conversions?

 According to SaleCycle (via Statista), cart abandonments for luxury items (87,9 %) and fashion (87,8 %) are much higher than for retail (71,2 %), sports & outdoor (70,3 %) or cosmetics (70,1 %).
 Still, with more than two third of customers abandoning their cart, merchants have a lot of room to improve the checkout experience.